Ratan Singh Bhangu: Panth Prakash

-Bhangu is primarily know for his historical text, Prachin Panth Prakash (Gurmukhi: ਪ੍ਰਾਚੀਨ ਪੰਥ ਪ੍ਰਕਾਸ਼).
+Bhangu is primarily known for his historical text, (Pracheen) Panth Prakash (Gurmukhi: ਪ੍ਰਾਚੀਨ ਪੰਥ ਪ੍ਰਕਾਸ਼).
 He was approached by the British East India Company who wished to know how the Sikhs rose to power in the Punjab Region.
-He began his historical book in 1809 and completed it in 1841.
-The original manuscript was discovered in 1914 and published that year.
+Vir Singh believes the text was completed in 1841.
+However, Gurinder Mann suggests the work was completed in the early 1810's.
+Vir Singh is believed to the first to publish the text in 1914.
+In 2004, Balwant Singh Dhillon published a revised larger version of the text utilizing manuscripts, including the material that was excised in Vir Singh's version.
+Scholars like Fenech and Harinder Singh have documented the various edits by Vir Singh (writer) in their scholarship, see Bhai Vir Singh’s Editing of Panth Prakāsh by Rattan Singh Bhangu.

 Bhangu was a member of the ruling Sikh aristocracy and had first-hand knowledge of the struggle and success of the Khalsa.
 Due to lack of written records at the time, the work was primarily compiled from oral histories, including interviews, family history, and information collected from British and French officers in Punjab.
 The work describes how the Sikh people successfully came to rule over Punjab.
 This work remains to this day one of the only historical accounts of the Sikh people during this era.
+Dhavan writes that Rattan Singh's account "has become one of the foundational sources for Sikh history."